academe/omnipay-datatrans/README.md

 * Notification handler (POST handler, support FORM and XML payloads) This should be almost a duplicate of completeRequest/completeResponse
-* Payment method selection list
 * Additional parameters and results for different payment types
 * Secure 3D support where applicable
 * Capture of customer address when using PayPal
-* Capture of card reference when making a payment (aka "credit card alias") (DONE, but awaiting account update so I can test this)
-* Use of card alias (aliasCC) when making a payment (Omnipay cardReference)
-* Allow zero amounts for generating a card alias
 * Assert signing of XML settlements

 ### Tech Notes (mainly for me)